0xch4z/OpenAutomation.py/readme.md

 # FileTraverser.py (python3)
-## A command line applicationto automate the opening of files in python.
+## A command line application to automate the opening of files in python.

 ### Synopsis
-I wanted to be able to automate the opening of specific files in a specific directory with their default program.
+I wanted to be able to automate the opening of specific files in a given directory with their default program.
+This idea arose when I was faced with a problem.

 From time to time, I make my own graphics for client sites.
 Sometimes, many times, I make mistakes in illustrator.
 Mistakes such as forgetting to make the background transparent on every image in a given set.
 So I am faced with an issue, an easy one but a rather time consuming one.
 All I need to do is open the given file in illustrator and edit the opacity of the first layer.

-But how will I keep track of my progress.
+ But how will I keep track of my progress?
+With a pen and paper or memory?
+I'm talking about like 50 SVGs.
 And manually opening each file would be such a pain.
 Thats why I made this quick little script.

 ### Usage:
 1. Run the program with python 3.